Green beret: Origins

 Having decided on the headdress, the next question to be resolved was the colour.
 The shoulder insignia of No. 1 Commando had been designed by the Richmond Herald at the College of Arms.
 It incorporated three colours in its design of a green salamander going through fire: red, yellow and green.
 Green was chosen as the most suitable.
 A Scottish firm of tam-o-shanter makers in Irvine (Ayrshire) was chosen to design and manufacture the beret.

 Once the design was agreed, Brigadier Robert Laycock was approached by No. 1 Commando to seek his permission to wear it.
 He had been pondering on what the commandos should use for their headdress, and welcomed the green beret as a chance to introduce it as standard for all commandos formations, with No. 1 Commando being the first to don them.

-The proposal that the commandos should start wearing green beret as their official headdress was submitted to the Chief of Combined Operations and forwarded by Lord Mountbatten to the Under-Secretary of State for War.
+The proposal that the commandos should start wearing green beret as their official headdress was submitted to the Chief of Combined Operations and forwarded by Lord Louis Mountbatten to the Under-Secretary of State for War.
 Approval was granted and in October 1942 the first green berets were issued to the Royal Marines.

-Australian commandos
+Australian Army

 Australian Commando berets are known as being "Sherwood Green" in colour.
 The corps badge on the beret is a black background and a gold combat dagger with the motto "Foras Admonitio" meaning "Without Warning" across the dagger.

+Note: 1st commando corps badge is a WW2 style silver dagger through a gold boomerang, with the motto “Strike Swiftly”.

 The green beret is only awarded to a soldier upon becoming qualified as a Commando in either of the below regiments.